Skip to Content

 Auckland Marathon, October

-Start in Devonport on Auckland’s north shore with 17,000 others, run over the Harbour Bridge and finish at Victoria Park, or you can do the half marathon or the kids fun run.
+If New Zealand is on your Bucket List, head on down and start your race in the Auckland north shore suburb of Devonport.
+Join about 17,000 marathon runners, over the Auckland Harbour Bridge for spectacular city views, and finish at Victoria Park, or you can do the half marathon or the kids fun run.

 New York Marathon, November